Loading...

 • remote working

-You can include some qualitative questions to gain more detailed, in-depth input, and with Leapsome, qualitative questions can be analyzed using our natural language processing tool
+1. You should also include some qualitative questions to gain more detailed, in-depth input.
+Then, you can use Leapsome’s natural language processing tool to analyze responses and rapidly understand employee sentiment.

-Make sure that your questions are specific enough to deliver actionable insights. ”My company is a good organization,“ for example, is too broad and doesn‘t provide you with any valuable information.
-Instead, be more specific with questions about the concrete qualities of your organization.
+1. Make sure that your questions are specific enough to deliver actionable insights.
+Asking people to respond to a statement like ”My company is a good organization,“ for example, is too broad and won’t provide you with the meaningful information you.
+Instead, be specific with targeted questions about specific aspects of your organization and the employee experience.

-12 must-have employee engagement questions to include in your questionnaire
+12 quick must-have employee engagement survey sample questions

-If you’re looking to put together a brief employee engagement questionnaire, consider this ‘TDLR’ section.
-The following are essential employee survey questions you can ask to gauge company-wide sentiment.
+Use this ‘TL;DR’ section if you’re looking to put together a brief employee engagement questionnaire right now.
+The following are essential employee engagement survey questions you can ask to gauge company-wide sentiment.
 They concentrate on key performance drivers like employee satisfaction, company culture, and personal and professional development opportunities to help you understand how your people feel.

-Use them as a jumping-off point to create customized employee engagement questions that perfectly fit your business.
+Use them as a starting point to create customized staff engagement survey questions that perfectly fit your business.

 1. I would recommend [company] as a great place to work